sagarchalla/angularFirebaseAPI/README.md

 # angular **CRUD** operatations
 A simple angular application to demonstrate how basic CRUD operations work

--- This app uses firebase to perform 4 basic operations
+-- This app uses local storage to perform basic create,read, update and delete operations

-# **CREATE, READ, UPDATE, DELETE**

--- This app can be used as a template to get started with firebase CRUD operations